Frequently Asked Questions About Moodle

 Contact Glenn Pillsbury to have a course site built for your class.
 Glenn is also your point of contact for all training and support questions related to Moodle.

 How can I learn more about using Moodle?

-In addition to scheduling one-on-one training with Glenn, Lynda.com's excellent Moodle training videos are available for your viewing pleasure.
+In addition to scheduling one-on-one training with Glenn, Lynda.com offers excellent Moodle training videos for your viewing pleasure.

 How is Moodle different from Blackboard?

 The main difference is in how Moodle sites present links to all the course materials and activities on a single page that is visually divided into individual weeks or topics (depending on how the instructor decides to organize the course).
 On the other hand, Blackboard envisions that your course site will resemble a standard "web site" with many pages, sub-pages, folders, and tools that are organized via a navigation system.
 Basically, Moodle presents course material in a more direct fashion with less set-up required.

 Currently, Moodle sites can arrange course topics or weeks into a "grid" or table format, or a scrolling list of sections.
 Moodle also offers a "social" course format that is organized around a stream of posts to a central course bulletin board.
 Posts can include links to resources and any regular Moodle activity.
 It's a social format because all participants can contribute posts and posts can be "liked" by participants.
 Think of the social format as "Facebook on steroids."

 Does Moodle have the same features as Blackboard?